 Repayment of Disabled Facilities Grants

-If you are eligible for a DFG, you may (in certain circumstances) have to repay the grant if it is over £5,000 and you move or sell your home, or it is no longer your main place of residence, within 10 years of the works being completed.
-This will be explained to you if it applies.
+You may have to repay the grant if it is over £5,000 and you move or sell your home, or it is no longer your main place of residence, within 10 years of the works being completed.